sanvi-b/Real-Time-Competitor-Strategy-Tracker-for-E-commerce/README.md

 4. amazon_scraped_data.csv: Sample data for competitor analysis.

 5. requirements.txt: List of dependencies required for the project.
+6. Procfile: tells cloud platforms what command to run to start your application.
+7. config.toml: Streamlit-specific settings that customize the app's appearance and behavior.

 **Usage**
 1. Launch the Streamlit app.